chockan/pythonworkoutforclass/pythonmodules/intro.md

 Consider a module to be the same as a code library.

-A file containing a set of functions you want to include in your application.
+A file containing a set of functions,codes,class you want to include in your application.

 Save this code in a file named mymodule.py